 My picture has dimensions on it, and I would like to import it into Chief Architect and use it to create a 1:1 scale drawing.
 How do I do this?

-There isn't a way to convert a digital image into a 3D model in Chief Architect; however, you can use an image of a floor plan as a template to trace over.
+There isn't a way to convert a digital image into a 3D model in Chief Architect; however, you can use an image of a floor plan, or a PDF, as a template to trace over.
 In many cases, imported images and PDFs are not scaled, so in order to produce an accurate model, you will need to make some adjustments to your drawing.

 To import a picture of a floor plan